microsoft/datashaper/javascript/schema/docs/schema.api.md

 }

 // Warning: (ae-forgotten-export) The symbol "Named" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "DataPackage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DataPackageSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface DataPackage extends Named {
+export interface DataPackageSchema extends Named {
     // (undocumented)
     $schema: string;
-    resources: (string | Resource)[];
+    resources: (string | ResourceSchema)[];
 }

-// Warning: (ae-missing-release-tag) "DataTable" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DataTableSchema" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
-export interface DataTable extends Resource {
+export interface DataTableSchema extends ResourceSchema {
     columns?: number;
     data?: any;
     encoding?: string;